syl20bnr/spacemacs-elpa-mirror/melpa/org-super-agenda-readme.txt

 (let ((org-super-agenda-groups
        '(;; Each group has an implicit boolean OR operator between its selectors.
-         (:name "Today" ; Optionally specify section name :time t ; Items that have a time associated :todo "TODAY") ; Items that have this TODO keyword (:name "Important"
+         (:name "Today" ; Optionally specify section name :time-grid t ; Items that appear on the time grid :todo "TODAY") ; Items that have this TODO keyword (:name "Important"
                 ;; Single arguments given alone